mohayemin/mohayemin.github.io/docs/index.md

 I was born and raised in Bangladesh and lived most of my life in Dhaka city.

 ## Research
-Software Systems typically depend on libraries that evolve independently to the application.
-These libraries may need to be replaced over time for many reasons.
-For example, the library may go out of maintenance, or the functionalities of the current library may no longer be sufficient for the client software.
-Manually replacing libraries can be time-consuming and error-prone.
+Software applications typically depend on libraries that evolve independently of the application.
+Due to many reasons; e.g., library going out of maintenance,  library not supporting desired features; the libraries may become incompatible with the application.
+In this situation, application developers must replace the existing library with a competitive one.
+Manually replacing libraries can be time-consuming and error-prone, but can potentially be automated.
 My research goal is to develop tools and techniques for efficient and reliable library migration.

 ## Teaching
 I taught the following courses at [IUT](https://www.iutoic-dhaka.edu/).